nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list-t` to view all added tutors.

 Step 3.
 The user executes `delete-t 1` to delete the tutor with Tutor index 1 in the list of tutors displayed.
-The command is parsed in the AddressBookParser.
+The command is parsed in the `AddressBookParser`.

 Step 4. `DeleteTutorCommandParser` is created and gets the index of the tutor to be deleted.
 A `DeleteTutorCommand` object is then constructed with the specified tutor index.